Hmmm…What’s it smell like?

 We can add windows and light wells to get natural light into your basement.
 We can pick finishes that will help reflect light and pick flooring that will do well on a concrete slab.
 In other words, we can make it more like the above ground floors of your home with the right design and finishes.

 Finishing out a basement is one of the easiest ways to add square footage to your home.
 In many cases you can double it!
 And if you really want to maximize your space, consider making it a separate dwelling unit (otherwise known as an ADU or Accessory Dwelling Unit).
 We can design with this in mind so, in the future, if you decide you want to exercise this option, it will be easy to convert.
-This would allow you to house additional family members (think aging parents) or rent out for extra income.
+This would allow you to house additional family members or rent it out for extra income.
 Who doesn’t want extra income after going through a remodel!?